-After the movie premiered in September and the dream houses had served their purpose, they were sold, some by raffle.
+After the movie premiered and the dream houses had served their purpose, they were sold, some by raffle.
 Like the Fort Worth dream house, several others are still standing, some with original furnishings.

 The first owner of the Fort Worth Blandings house was Val D. Scroggie, a physician.
 He bought the house in October 1948 and lived there until his death in 1961.
 In 1937 Dr. Scroggie had been one of the doctors who had treated victims of the New London (Rusk County) school explosion, which killed about three hundred and injured as many more.
 In the 1950s Scroggie began racing cars.

 Dallas gave more media coverage to its Blandings house than Fort Worth gave to its Blandings house.
 Throughout the summer of 1948 the Dallas Morning News ran stories about the Dallas dream house on Walnut Hill Lane in Preston Hollow.
 General Electric ran full-page ads.

-The dream houses were all-electric, and Reddy Kilowatt was all smiles in this ad by Dallas Power and Light.
+The dream houses were all-electric, and Reddy Kilowatt was all smiles in this ad by Dallas Power & Light.

 The Dallas Morning News ran full-page ads about the companies that provided the furnishings and fabrics of the Dallas dream house.